-c.1850 Discovered in the Drawing Room at Stokesay Court (the magnificent late-Victorian mansion where Atonement was filmed), this is a classic late 19th century fabric design by Augustus Pugin, who famously designed the furnishings for the interior of Westminster Palace.
-It was originally a cut velvet and is now woven in cotton and silk.
-The deep plumb figuring is bordered in gold on the lustrous bronze ground as if it has been embroidered.
+c.
+1850 Discovered in the Drawing Room at Stokesay Court (the magnificent late-Victorian mansion where Atonement was filmed), this is a classic late 19th century fabric design by Augustus Pugin (who famously designed the furnishings for the interior of Westminster Palace).
+It was originally a cut velvet and now woven in cotton and silk, the deep plum figuring is bordered in gold on the lustrous bordeaux ground as if it has been embroidered.
 Floral with swirling flourishes, Allcroft is wonderful for upholstery.

 Woven to order.